 |You qualify and live alone (or none of the people you live with qualify)||£200||£300|

-*Pension Credit, Jobseeker’s Allowance, Employment and Support Allowance, Income Support
+*Pension Credit, Income-based Jobseeker’s Allowance, income-related Employment and Support Allowance, Income Support

 Cold Weather Payment

-If the weather is considered to be cold, meaning that the temperature is forecast to be or recorded as 0 degrees for 7 days consecutively, then you may be eligible for the Cold Weather Payment.
+If the weather is considered to be very cold, meaning that the temperature in your area is or is forecast to be 0 degrees Celsius or below for 7 consecutive days, then you may be eligible for the Cold Weather Payment.

 - Pension Credit